newrelic/newrelic-service-broker-tile/README.md

 This repository contains the Pivotal Cloud Foundry Tile that allows you to automatically bind New Relic language agents with your applications in PCF on-prem environment for OpsMgr 1.9 to 1.12.

-The latest version of the tile **NewRelic-ServiceBrokerTile-OpsMgr-v1.12.2.pivotal** supports PCF versions 1.9 to 1.11.
+The latest version of the tile **NewRelic-ServiceBrokerTile-OpsMgr-v1.12.3.pivotal** supports PCF versions 1.9 to 1.12.

+<p class="note warning"><strong>WARNING</strong>: Version **1.12.3** of the tile supports upgrades from 1.11.4.</p>

-<p class="note warning"><strong>WARNING</strong>: If you are upgrading from an older version of the tile, you need to remove the old service instances, service offerings, service broker, and the org for the old tile.</p>
+<p class="note warning"><strong>WARNING</strong>: If you are upgrading to tile version 1.12.0 from an older version of the tile, you need to remove the old service instances, service offerings, service broker, and the org for the old tile.</p>

 <p class="note warning"><strong>WARNING</strong>: The current tile removes the <code>all_open</code> security group from the tile default security settings.
 If you are using a previous versions of the tile, make your PCF environment more secure by